SpeedoMacMuffin/devspace-blog/README.md

 ## Static Next.js blog using Markdown for posts, with pagination, categories and search and Tailwind CSS for styling

+This Project is deployed on Vercel and can be found [here](https://macmuffin-dj-events.vercel.app/)

 ## Stack
 - Next.js
 - Tailwind CSS